Introduction / History

 What Are Their Beliefs?

 The Bathudi are mostly Hindu, and their beliefs and practices are the same as those of the neighboring Hindu tribes.
+They believe they came from the arms of Brahma, the supreme Hindu god, which means they consider themselves to be from the Kshatriya caste.
 The village gods are worshipped by the village priest, who serves as a mediator between the villagers and the gods.
 The Bathudi have not yet completely lost their belief in magic and witchcraft.
+In fact, some believe their traditional religion is more important to them than Hinduism.
+In recent decades they have given up eating beef to accommodate Hinduism.

 What Are Their Needs?